African Languages

 Nilo-Saharan

-Major languages include Luo, Dinka and Kanuri.
+Major languages include Dholuo, Dinka and Kanuri.

 Niger-Congo